Tsuna08/vue-cinema/README.md

 # Cinema Booking System

-Система онлайн-бронирования билетов в кинотеатр на Vue 3 с TypeScript.
+An online ticket booking system for cinemas built with Vue 3 and TypeScript.

-## Технологии
+## Technologies

 - **Vue 3**
 - **TypeScript**